Washington State’s Anthony Gordon leads North in Senior Bowl

 An off-balance Gordon then hit Liberty’s Antonio Gandy-Golden late in the third for a 5-yard TD.
 It was set up with an interception by Troy Pride Jr. of Notre Dame.

-“My baseball background allows me to throw the ball from some unorthodox angles and AGG making that play for me was big time,” Gordon said.
-The former high school baseball player backed up Luke Falk and Gardner Minshew before getting his turn.

-The game’s most highly touted passer, Justin Herbert of Oregon, shined for the South and was named game MVP.
+The game’s most highly touted passer, Justin Herbert of Oregon, shined for the South.
 The likely first-round pick was 9- of 12 for 83 yards and a touchdown, all in the first quarter, and added a 19-yard run.

-“In this day and age in the NFL, you’ve got to be able to make some plays with your feet and be able to create a little bit,” said South coach Zac Taylor of the Cincinnati Bengals.

 Michigan’s Shea Patterson delivered the game’s biggest offensive play and passed for 131 yards.
 He opened the second quarter with a 75-yard touchdown pass on his first play.
 TCU running back Darius Anderson was wide open on a wheel route and sprinted down the left sideline.